mopoIo/Simple-Website-Overlay-App/README.md

 # 🖥️ Simple Website Overlay App

 Display any website as a transparent, click-through overlay on your screen.
 I made this for a specific case scenario so all windows are scaled to 1920x1080 and then expanded to your actual screen size.
+If you have a Stream Deck, I suggest adding a 'Hotkey' button and bind it to an odd function-key like F24

 ## ✨ Features